GRACeFUL-project/DSL-WP/README.md

 workpackage "Domain-Specific Languages for System Dynamics Models" in the EU-project [GRACeFUL](https://www.graceful-project.eu/).

+## 2017-01-01: Alex Gerdes starts working for GRACeFUL at Chalmers

+Alex Gerdes is a junior lecturer at the CSE department and will work 40% for GRACeFUL.
+He has a PhD from Utrecht University and several years of PostDoc and industrial research experience.

-## 2016-10-01: Sólrún Einarsdóttir starts working for GRACeFUL at Chalmers
+## 2016-10-01: Sólrún Einarsdóttir, Oskar Abrahamsson and Björn Norgren start working for GRACeFUL at Chalmers

-Sólrún holds a 20% position as student research assistant (Swedish: amanuens) in the GRACeFUL project (in parallel with university studies).
+Sólrún, Oskar and Björn hold three 20% positions as student research assistants (Swedish: amanuens) in the GRACeFUL project (in parallel with university studies).